chandama/RHEL-DLP-Perms/README.md

 # RHEL-DLP-Perms
-Bash script to check and fix missing/wrong perms in Symantec DLP 15.1+
+Various bash and SQL scripts for various troubleshooting purposes in SymantecDLP 15.x+